Neurodiversity Celebration Week 13 – 19 March 2023

 Dyspraxia, or Developmental Coordination Disorder (DCD)

-Neurodiversity Celebration Week (NCW), a worldwide initiative, which began in 2018, driven by the experiences of one autistic teenager with ADHD, dyslexia, and dyspraxia.
+Neurodiversity Celebration Week (NCW) is a worldwide initiative, which began in 2018, driven by the experiences of one autistic teenager with ADHD, dyslexia, and dyspraxia.
 Siena Castellon, founder of NCW, had a desire to change the way that learning differences are thought about.
-Read the blog.

 Siena Castellon and her book The Ultimate Go-To Guide for Autistic Teenage Girls